-Brown, Ezekiel DipTh
+Brown, Ezekiel DipTh, Grad.
+Dip.
+Chrn.
+Studies

-Dean, Port Moresby Campus.
+Dean, Port Moresby Campus

 Ezekiel and his wife Molly are located at the Port Moresby campus.
 Ezekiel has had extensive experience in government and Christian ministries.
 He joined the faculty of CLTC in 2002.
-Ezekiel graduated from CLTC in 2008 with a Diploma of Theology and a Bachelor of Theology in .
+Ezekiel graduated from CLTC with a Diploma of Theology in 2008 and later with a Graduate Diploma of Christian Studies.